willj-dev/willj-dev.github.io/content/pages/millennial-utopia/utopian-capital.rst

 Candidates will always be given feedback on priority placement and the number of other candidates at each priority level at the time an offer is made.
 Candidates will also have the opportunity to appeal their priority placement if they can reasonably prove that there was an error on our part or special circumstances that cannot be accommodated by this system.
 If there are multiple candidates who share the highest priority level, the position will be offered by lottery, with equal weight given to all candidates with the highest priority.

-Priority appeals are always treated with respect and fairness, because we realize that this simple \"bucket\" system is not, on its own, a suitable way to rank candidates.
+Priority appeals are always treated with respect and fairness, because we realize that this simple "bucket" system is not, on its own, a suitable way to rank candidates.
 In fact, it is rarely possible to objectively compare skill levels at all!
 Initial placement priority is meant to merely provide a starting point for consideration and feedback, and should always be open to reasonable adjustment on a case by case basis if a candidate can demonstrate that they deserve to be considered equally alongside all other candidates who were given a different priority.

 Jobs fall into three categories, depending on schedule structure and how wages are paid:

 - Free shifts, where an employee has no set schedule, but shares a schedule of shifts with all other employees in the same position, and may sign up for any empty shifts they are willing and able to work at any point before that shift ends.
 Priority for shifts is given to employees with the least amount of hours worked so far in a given week to ensure that everyone has equal opportunity to work.
 - Set shifts, where an employee is expected to work a prearranged schedule, and is paid at an hourly rate based on the amount of time they work.
 Shift positions can always temporarily be covered with short notice by another candidate whenever an employee is sick or has an unavoidable conflict.
 - Salaried work, where an employee is paid a consistent weekly stipend.
-This happens when employee activities don\'t need to occur on a set schedule, or the applicant has a sufficiently high level of skill and experience that they cannot be substituted on short notice.
+This happens when employee activities don't need to occur on a set schedule, or the applicant has a sufficiently high level of skill and experience that they cannot be substituted on short notice.

-After each year of consistent employment, wages are automatically increased by a set amount to reflect the employee\'s additional experience.
+After each year of consistent employment, wages are automatically increased by a set amount to reflect the employee's additional experience.
 MU will always make the current base value of yearly raises, and how this value is calculated, publicly available.
 This base increase can be modified in individual cases under certain circumstances.
 For instance:

 - Jobs with a significantly higher than average risk of personal injury or other adverse conditions will tend to receive significantly increased raises compared to other jobs
-- Jobs which are critical to MU\'s mission to secure universal equal rights and basic services for all persons will tend to receive slightly increased raises compared to other jobs
+- Jobs which are critical to MU's mission to secure universal equal rights and basic services for all persons will tend to receive slightly increased raises compared to other jobs
 - If an employee engages in a provable, long-term pattern of negligence or misconduct, their raise may be limited or withheld (but may never in any circumstance have their actual wages decreased)

 MU will always make details about the exact circumstances in which a raise can be modified publicly available, and will never modify a raise arbitrarily or for any reason that was not published at the time the job was originally posted.
 Employees may also appeal their assigned raise if they have reason to believe it was miscalculated, or if they can demonstrate that their pay deserves a special adjustment.
-These adjustments can be due to a mistake on our part (such unanticipated changes to employee responsibilities) or other circumstances outside anyone\'s control (such as a global pandemic which makes it more difficult to accomplish their work).
+These adjustments can be due to a mistake on our part (such unanticipated changes to employee responsibilities) or other circumstances outside anyone's control (such as a global pandemic which makes it more difficult to accomplish their work).

 Do you provide debt repayment or relief, or access to credit?
 ===============================================================